Skip to main content

 • Dataset-level routing supports control-flow decisions using aggregate conditions such as count or sum.

 Dataset-level conditions (such as using count) evaluate the same way for all rows: If the condition is true, all rows are routed to that output.
 If the condition is false, no rows are routed to that output.
+However, even when a dataset-level condition evaluates to false, downstream branches still execute with empty inputs.
 The final output port acts as a default (else) route.
 Any rows that do not match earlier conditions are routed to the last output.

 Use the Condition gem